-A Proposer may withdraw its proposal at any time before the deadline for submitting proposals by notifying the JUDICIAL COUNCIL OF CALIFORNIA in writing of its withdrawal.
+A Proposer may withdraw its proposal at any time before the deadline for submitting proposals by notifying the JUDICIAL COUNCIL in writing of its withdrawal.
 The notice must be signed by the Proposer.
-The Proposer may thereafter submit a new or modified proposal, provided that it is received at the JUDICIAL COUNCIL OF CALIFORNIA no later than the proposal due date and time listed in the timeline of the RFP.
+The Proposer may thereafter submit a new or modified proposal, provided that it is received at the JUDICIAL COUNCIL no later than the proposal due date and time listed in the timeline of the RFP.
 Modifications offered in any other manner, oral or written, will not be considered.
-Proposals cannot be changed or withdrawn after the proposal due date and time listed in the time listed in the timeline of the RFP.
+Proposals cannot be changed or withdrawn after the proposal due date and time listed in the timeline of the RFP.